joebologna/fitcontain/README.md

 # Algorithm

-See [doc/geom-ai-solution.md](./doc/geom-ai-solution.md) for a description of the algorithm.
+See [doc/geom-ai-solution.md](./doc/geom-ai-solution.md) or [doc/geom-ai-solution.pdf](./doc/geom-ai-solution.pdf) for a description of the algorithm.